FlockFrenzy/.github/profile/README.md

-# ✨ Welcome to CT Arena ✨
+# ✨ Welcome to Flock Frenzy ✨